taw/z3/README.md

 ### Interface

-The public interface is various methods in `Z3` module, and on objects created by it. `examples/` directory is probably the best place to start.
+The public interface is various methods in `Z3` module, and on objects created by it.

+The [`examples/`](https://github.com/themichaelyang/z3-ruby/tree/master/examples) directory is probably the best place to start.

 You can use most Ruby operators to construct Z3 expressions, but use `| &` instead of `|| &&` for boolean operators.
 They unfortunately have wrong operator precedence so you'll need to use some extra parentheses.